Church of Saint Sava: Interior

-General information

 The interior with naos, three side arms and the altar has a surface area of 3600 m2 on the ground floor, with three galleries of 1500 m2 on the first level, and a 120 m2 gallery on the second level.
 The church can hold 10,000 faithful.
 The choir gallery seats 800 singers.
 The basement contains a crypt, the treasury of Saint Sava, and the grave church of Saint Lazar the Hieromartyr, with a total surface of 1800 m2.

 The church will offer a permanent exhibition about the construction of the church, a bell information gallery and one that informs on the life of Saint Sava.
 At the northeastern and southeastern pillar, two elevators are being installed to reach the dome galleries.
 The northern and southern entrance halls have baptism fonts, a third at gallery level is on the northern side of the altar.

 The material of the sixteen great columns in the choir were imported from Italy in 1939.
 The capitals are made of Carrara marble, the columns by green marble from Baveno.
 The motifs of the capitals were designed by Aleksandar Deroko and were largely executed by Josif Grassi before WW II.

 The main iconostasis is made of iron trusses on which slabs of Carrara marble will be installed.
 The whole construction of the approximately 20 metre-wide iconostasis will weigh 100 tonnes.
 It will be decorated with mosaic icons.
 Work on the iconostasis as of August 20, 2020 was in progress.
 It will consist of one row of icons.